MyoHub/myosuite/docs/source/challenge-doc.rst

     - Hand passing error measures the distance between the MPL and the object

     - The manipulated object has full 6 degrees of freedom, its state described as a 7 dimensional value in position + quaternion format.
-Details can be found in "`freejoint <https://mujoco.readthedocs.io/en/stable/XMLreference.html#body-freejoint>`__"
+Details can be found in "`mujoco-freejoint <https://mujoco.readthedocs.io/en/stable/XMLreference.html#body-freejoint>`__" page

 **Variation on Object Properties**
-The geometry, mass, and friction of the object will reset at the start of each episode.
+Both the geometry and physical properties of the object as well as the environment can be sampled at the start of each episode to provide variability in the task.
+Provided below is an example of how real-world scenarios is captured in the test environments we provide.

-    - Object scale: a +- change between 0% - 5%, 0% - 10% scale variations in respective geom directions
+    - Object scale: a +- change in respective geom directions ( between 0% - 5%, 0% - 10% in TEST environment)
-    - Object Mass: an upper/lower bound of +-50 gms
+    - Object Mass: an upper/lower bound of X gms (X = 50 in TEST environment)
     - Object Friction: a +- change between 0 - 0.1, 0 - 0.001, 0 - 0.00002 from nominal value: [1.0, 0.005, 0.0001] in respective geom direction

+Note that these distributions may be different in the final evaluation environment.
+Try to maintain the performance of your policies in as wide a range as possible.

 **Success Condition**

     - The object moved from start position to goal position.
 Both the MPL hand, and MyoHand, is required to touch the object for 100 timesteps
-    - Exerting a maximum contact force on the object, less than 1500N (subject to change based on submission)
+    - Exerting a maximum contact force on the object, less than 1500N (subject to change in final EVALUATION environment)
     - Placing the object within 0.05 meters of the goal site on the pillar

 **Ranking Criteria**
-    1. Task success rate (success_attempt / total_attempt)
+    1. Task success rate (successful_attempts / total_attempts)
-    2. Time to complete the task (success_attempt + failed_attempt)
+    2. Total time to complete the task (failed_attemps will be punished for a time of full episode length)
-    3. Muscle activation
+    3. Minimum total muscle activation
-    4. Distance from goal site (only if tie in previous metrics)
+    4. Minimum total distance from goal position (only if tie in previous metrics)